 Parenting an Autism child is hard, and I am always judging myself on every choice I make for my son; am I prompting him too much?
-Did I start reading late?
+Do I need to put more effort?
 Who is right; his teacher, his therapist or my gut feeling, and many more.

-Every morning when I wake up, many emotions flood in my mind; anger, worry, envy, helplessness, confusion, pity for my family, and self-pity too.
+Every morning when I wake up, many emotions flood my mind; sad, anger, worry, envy, helplessness, confusion, pity for my family, and self-pity.

+I feel sad that my life has slowed down, and I lost the regular life pathway.
 I am angry when I see my son showing zero results despite numerous therapies.
 I worry that he will become dependent on his brother.
 It breaks my heart to see my elder son as a therapist for his brother teaching with compassion and patience, doesn’t he deserve more in this relationship?
-But I am helpless.
+Yet, I am helpless.

-I envy my friends, as they can instantly decide for some vacation, and I pity my family gets stuck at home because of therapies.
-I feel self-pity that I can’t hang out with friends as my son’s therapy is the priority.
+I envy my friends, as they can instantly decide on a vacation, and I pity my family getting stuck at home because of therapies.
+I hold self-pity that I can’t hang out with my friends as my son’s therapy is the priority.
 Though we are a family of four, it’s always just me, dad, and my elder son talking and laughing.
-Girish is puzzled to get involved in our conversation and have fun with us.
+My younger son will happily build legos since he is confused about getting involved in our conversation.
 How painful is that?

-I hate that we will be recognized as ‘the family who has an Autistic boy.’
+I hate that we will have an identity as ‘the family who has an Autistic boy.’
 I never wanted this life.
 All I asked was two beautiful children, and Autism got tagged with us.
 I am devastated for my family and my younger son.